 The Philips Hue range of smart lighting solutions is pretty awesome.

-When you really start to look at the possibilities of things you can do with a Hue setup though, the potential for smart lighting soon becomes clear.
+When you really start to look at the possibilities of things you can do with a Hue setup though, the potential for setting up a one of the best smart lighting systems on the market soon becomes clear.

 Whether you’re looking to set the mood when listening to your favourite music, enhancing the atmosphere when watching a movie, or just building a fully automated home illumination solution, we’ve taken a look at some of the amazing things you can do with Philips Hue to change your home lighting experience right now.